 You can start to generate revenue when Google Adsense places Ads on your channel, you can publish videos in exchange for profit (sponsored videos).

-Pick an area of interest, it could be ‘how to succeed as a newcomer of University of Lagos’, ‘how to pass MTH113’, etc
+Pick an area of interest, it could be ‘how to succeed as a newcomer to the University of Lagos’, ‘how to pass MTH113’, etc

 Let your topic be what poses challenges to your fellow students and newcomers.
+Solve problem.
 It’s a great way to start.

 Sell old clothes for a profit